papamarkou/GeometricMCMC.jl/README.md

 Usage
 -------------------------

-The invoke each of the MCMC algorithms of the package, it is required to provide two input arguments, namely an instance of the Model type and an instance of the algorithm's options type.
+To invoke each of the MCMC algorithms of the package, it is required to provide two input arguments, namely an instance of the Model type and an instance of the algorithm's options type.
 The Model type includes the log-likelihood, log-prior, the gradient of the log-target, the metric tensor and its derivatives, while the options type is specific to each MCMC algorithm.

 As an example, the logit model with Normal prior is available with the package.